szweibel/DHRIFT-Workshops/creating-simulations.md

         self.sides = sides
 ```

 We begin by defining our class.
 By convention, class names in Python are always Uppercase.
 We then initialize our class using the `__init__` method.
-We begin by defining our class.
-By convention, class names in Python are always Uppercase.
-We then initialize our class using the `__init__` method.

 The `__init__` method is a special method that Python runs automatically whenever we create a new "instance" (a new object) of a class.
 This method has two leading underscores and two trailing underscores, a convention that helps prevent Python’s default method names from conflicting with your own method names.
 The `self` parameter is required in the method definition, and it must come first before any other parameters.
 It _must_ be included in the definition because whenever we call this method later, the method call will automatically pass the `self` argument.
 Every method call associated with an object (in this case, our die object) automatically passes `self`, which is a reference to the object itself; it gives the individual instance access to the attributes and methods in the class.
 If this still seems a bit confusing, don't worry--we'll see how this works in practice throughout the workshop.